RepoDevil/Himitsu-Website/src/getting-started/index.md

 ## Additional setup

+### Home UI navigation

+- In UI settings, there are options to enable / disable the AI recommendation (Sprout) and AniList Forum buttons
+- Long pressing the avatar on the home screen opens the notification page
+- Clicking the avatar on the home screen opens the dialog
+- Long pressing the user avatar in the dialog will display / hide incognito and client mode switches
+- Long pressing notifications in the dialog will open the activities page
+- Clicking notifications in the dialog will open the notification page
+- The inbox icon on the notification page will open the activities page

 ### Series search options

 If you want to search for series across all your sources, you can use the Reverse Source Search feature.